Cultural influence of Star Trek: The music of Star Trek

 The opening fanfare of Star Trek: The Original Series, written by Alexander Courage, is one of the most culturally-recognized musical memes in existence.

-Also included as the opening fanfare to Star Trek: The Next Generation and the Star Trek film series, it has come to iconically symbolize Star Trek to even the casual viewer.
-Michael Giacchino has written a well-received distinctive new fanfare for the reboot Star Trek movie and its sequels, Star Trek Into Darkness and Star Trek Beyond.
+Also included as the opening fanfare to Star Trek: The Next Generation and the Star Trek film series, it has come to symbolize Star Trek.
+Michael Giacchino has written another fanfare for the reboot Star Trek movie and its sequels, Star Trek Into Darkness and Star Trek Beyond.

 Star Trek: Voyager and Star Trek: Deep Space Nine received their own distinctive opening fanfares.
 In a departure from the tradition of sweeping classical themes symbolizing the various incarnations of Star Trek, the opening theme to Star Trek: Enterprise is the (pre-existing) pop song "Faith of the Heart", by Diane Warren (Star Trek: Enterprise episodes close with the orchestral "Archer's Theme" epilogue, a piece which is more similar to the preceding Star Trek themes than "Faith of the Heart").

 Some of the most prominent composers of 20th- and 21st-century film music have written film scores and television scores for Star Trek.
 These include Jay Chattaway, Cliff Eidelman, Michael Giacchino, Jerry Goldsmith, James Horner, Dennis McCarthy and Leonard Rosenman.

 A subgenre of Star Trek fandom has developed, specifically for the music of Star Trek, which includes music lovers who are not otherwise interested in Star Trek fandom.
 Dozens of commercially produced musical recordings of performances of Star Trek music exist—unrelated to the performance of screen Star Trek itself—evidencing the intrinsic cultural value and influence of the music of Star Trek.

 A concert series, Star Trek: The Music, by Erich Kunzel and the Cincinnati Pops Orchestra, played in several American and Canadian cities between 2007 and 2010.